How to Tell If a Page Has Been Optimised For SEO

 PA: Page Authority

 DA & PA both represent scores out of 100.
 Every website has a score and it’s dependent on factors developed by Moz.
 These factors look at the domain and page and grade how authoritative this domain or page is.

 Why do I look for this information?
 It’s helpful to know from the beginning how strong, or how weak, a domain or page is.
 This gives us an idea of where the website is and how quickly it can get up to speed if it were to be optimised.
 How do I find this information? the MozBar.

 All you need to do is create an account and add the Moz Bar chrome extension.
 This will give you both the scores straight away, as seen below:

 One of the most important aspects of a web page is its content.
 Whenever I am looking at a web page, I am reviewing the content on the page for a few things; does it make sense?
 Have keywords been used?
 Are links included within the content?
 Are their headings and subheadings?
 Is there at least 300 words?
 Are there variations of keywords?
 Have CTA’s been included?

 All these factors play a significant role when analysing content.
 When search engines crawl a page, that rate whether the information is valuable or not based on the content.
 Think of it this way, if Google crawls your page and detects poor content, do you think it’s going to rank your website for users to see that?
-Of course not, this is why it’s important to use a Perth copywriter to write your content.
+Of course not, this is why it’s important to use a Copywriter Perth expert to write your content.
 Google is in the business of providing helpful information and if it sees for one second that your content is not optimised (or it has been copied from elsewhere) it is not going to favour your website due to a lack of content marketing.

 Images are interesting because they are not absolutely needed.
 But they are helpful, especially when breaking up text and allowing users to read and understand information quicker.